MicrosoftDocs/biztalk-docs/biztalk/technical-guides/post-configuration-database-optimizations2.md

 ```

 ## Move the Backup BizTalk Server output directory to a dedicated LUN
- Move the Backup BizTalk (Full and Log backup) output directory to a dedicated LUN, and then edit the Backup BizTalk Server job to point to the dedicated LUN.
-Moving the Backup BizTalk Server output directory to a dedicated LUN will reduce disk I/O contention when the job is running by writing to a different disk than the job is reading from.
-For more information about configuring the Backup BizTalk Server job see [How to Configure the Backup BizTalk Server Job](../core/how-to-configure-the-backup-biztalk-server-job.md) in BizTalk Server 2010 help.
+1. Move the output directory named **Backup BizTalk (Full and Log backup)** to a dedicated LUN.

+1. Edit the job named **Backup BizTalk Server** to point to the dedicated LUN.

+The first step reduces disk I/O contention when the job is running by writing to a disk that differs from where the job is reading.
+For more information, see [Configure the Backup BizTalk Server Job](/biztalk/core/how-to-configure-the-backup-biztalk-server-job).

 ## Verify that the BizTalk Server SQL Agent Jobs are running
- BizTalk Server includes several SQL Server Agent jobs that perform important functions to keep your servers operational and healthy.
-You should monitor the health of these jobs and ensure they are running without errors.
-One of the most common causes of performance problems in BizTalk Server is the BizTalk Server SQL Agent Jobs are not running, which in turn can cause the MessageBox and Tracking databases to grow unchecked.
-Follow these steps to ensure the BizTalk Server SQL Agent Jobs are running without problems:
+In BizTalk Server, several SQL Server Agent jobs perform important functions that keep your servers operational and healthy.
+Make sure that you monitor the health of these jobs and that they run without errors.
+One common cause of BizTalk Server performance problems is that when the BizTalk Server SQL Agent Jobs aren't running, the MessageBox and Tracking databases can grow unchecked.
+To make sure that the BizTalk Server SQL Agent Jobs run without problems, follow these steps:

 1.  **Verify that the SQL Server Agent service is running**.